katjes733/aws-lambda-response-streaming-python/examples/fastapi-response-streaming-zip/README.md

 - `arn:aws:lambda:${AWS::Region}:753240598075:layer:LambdaAdapterLayerArm64:24`

-Alternatively, if we wish to use `x86_64` as out function architecture, we would have to use the folowing layer:
+Alternatively, if we wish to use `x86_64` as out function architecture, we would have to use the following layer:

 - `arn:aws:lambda:${AWS::Region}:753240598075:layer:LambdaAdapterLayerArm64:24`